 This article is by Michelle Allen, LCSW.
-Michelle is an experienced social worker and geriatric care manager based in Atlanta and is a featured expert providing guidance in our Helping Older Parents Membership.
+Michelle is an experienced social worker and geriatric care manager based in Atlanta and is a featured expert providing guidance in our Helping Older Parents programs.

 At some point, you may need to have someone help your older parent – or perhaps you – with care in the home.